-- Funded status is the difference between the value of assets and the actuarial present value of benefits allocated to periods up to the calculation date by the actuarial cost method, based on a valuation of a pension plan or post-employment benefit plan. [niveau de provisionnement] - Going concern valuation is a valuation which assumes that the entity to which the valuation applies continues indefinitely beyond the calculation date. [évaluation en continuité] - 27 Indexed benefit is a benefit whose amount depends on the movement of an index like the Consumer Price Index. [prestation indexée] - 27.01 Indicated rate is the best estimate of the premium required to provide for the corresponding expected claims costs, expenses, and provision for profit. [taux indiqué] - Insurance contract is a contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder.
-Insurance contract includes group insurance, third party contracts where the owner of the contract and the person who is compensated (the policyholder) differ, and all like arrangements substantively in the nature of insurance. [contrat d'assurance] - 27.2 Insurance contract liabilities in an insurer's balance sheet are the liabilities at the balance sheet date on account of the insurer's insurance contracts, including commitments, which are in force at that date or which were in force before that date. [passif des contrats d'assurance] - Insurer is the party that has an obligation under an insurance contract to compensate a policyholder if an insured event occurs.
+- To fund a plan is to dedicate assets to its future benefits and expenses.
+Similarly for "funded" and "funding". [provisionner] - Funded status is the difference between the value of assets and the actuarial present value of benefits allocated to periods up to the calculation date by the actuarial cost method, based on a valuation of a pension plan or post-employment benefit plan. [niveau de provisionnement] - Going concern valuation is a valuation which assumes that the entity to which the valuation applies continues indefinitely beyond the calculation date. [évaluation en continuité] - Indexed benefit is a benefit whose amount depends on the movement of an index like the Consumer Price Index. [prestation indexée] - 27.01 Indicated rate is the best estimate of the premium required to provide for the corresponding expected claims costs, expenses, and provision for profit. [taux indiqué] - Insurance contract is a contract under which one party (the insurer) accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder.
+Insurance contract includes group insurance, third party contracts where the owner of the contract and the person who is compensated (the policyholder) differ, and all like arrangements substantively in the nature of insurance. [contrat d'assurance] - Insurance contract liabilities in an insurer's statement of financial position are the liabilities at the date of the statement of financial position on account of the insurer's insurance contracts, including commitments, which are in force at that date or which were in force before that date. [passif des contrats d'assurance] - Insurer is the party that has an obligation under an insurance contract to compensate a policyholder if an insured event occurs.
 Insurer includes a fraternal benefit society and the Canadian branch of a foreign insurer, but does not include a public personal injury compensation plan. [assureur] - Internal user is the actuary's client or employer.
 Internal user and external user are mutually exclusive. [utilisateur interne] - Internal user report is a report all of whose users are internal users. [rapport destiné à un utilisateur interne] - Margin for adverse deviations is the difference between the assumption for a calculation and the corresponding best estimate assumption. [marge pour écarts défavorables] - New standards means new standards, or amendment or rescission of existing standards. [nouvelles normes] - Periodic report is a report that is repeated at regular intervals. [rapport périodique]